nigelhorne/gedcom/README.md

     -L: include ged2site hyperlinks with -H
     -m: month for -H calendar
-    -M: produce a map of a place (currently only Kent is supported) as an animated gif of births into $surname.gif
+    -M: produce a map of a place (currently only Kent is supported) as an animated gif of births and migration pattern into $surname.gif
     -O: print a list of occupations, useful for finding typoes and inconsistencies
     -p: print the biography of the given person
     -P: print a list of places, useful for finding typoes of inconsistencies